-Dr. Ralph C. Allen, Head Room 222, Pound Hall
+Dr. Ralph Allen, Head Room 222, Pound Hall

-The Department of Marketing and Economics is a multidisciplinary department with programs that lead to a B.B.A. degree with a major in marketing, a B.B.A. degree with a major in economics, and a B.A. degree in economics.
-The B.A. program is described in the College of Arts and Science section.
+The Department of Marketing and Economics is a multidisciplinary department with programs that lead to a B.B.A. degree in Marketing, a B.B.A. degree in Economics, and a B.A. degree in Economics.
+The B.A. degree in Economics program is described in the College of Arts and Science section.

-The department's programs are designed to give students the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and government.
+The Department's programs are designed to give the student the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and government.
 Each program stresses the importance of critical thinking skills, effective oral and written communication, and the application of knowledge to solve business problems.
 Students majoring in marketing or economics are able to gain work experience related to their major through the VSU Co-op Program and Students in Free Enterprise (SIFE).

-Courses in economics (1) provide an understanding of the economic processes that provide the foundation for our business, political, and social behavior; (2) teach students how to acquire, process, and analyze information; and (3) provide a rigorous preparation for management careers in business and government and for graduate study in economics, business administration, and law.
+Courses in economics (1) provide an understanding of the economic processes which provide the foundation for our business, political, and social behavior; (2) teach students how to acquire, process and analyze information; and (3) provide a rigorous preparation for management careers in business and government and for graduate study in economics, business administration, and law.